phinjensen/phinjensen.com/content/blog/2022/rustyrender-bresenhams-line-drawing-algorithm.md

 This is a functional line-drawing algorithm.
 It correctly draws lines at any angle (including completely vertical or horizontal) and works regardless of the order the points are specified.
 Actually, to get it to draw a horizontal line correctly I had to modify Dmitry's algorithm to round the Y coordinate, without which the line wavers between two pixels.

-## Optimzation (and premature optimization)
+## Optimization (and premature optimization)

 This algorithm works for pretty much any case within the image boundaries.
 My implementation of `image.set()` will return an `Err` if a pixel is out of boundaries, so there would be an error there.
-Dmitry mentions this and recommneds adding error checking but doesn't include it in the lesson to keep the code clean.
+Dmitry mentions this and recommends adding error checking but doesn't include it in the lesson to keep the code clean.
 I'm doing that for the same reason, and in a future post I will likely rework the types and error checking somewhat to make things a little simpler.
 For example, having so many `as usize` or `as f64` statements is both noisy and may be prone to errors, and that will become even more obvious in the following post as we start drawing triangles.

 Another issue with this algorithm, though, is its inefficiency.
-It uses two float multiplications and a float division in every loop, which are a lot slower than integer operations, and is especially noticeable when drawing a large number of lines.
+It uses two float multiplications and a float division in every loop iteration, which are a lot slower than integer operations, and is especially noticeable when drawing a large number of lines.
 Both the multiplication/division and the use of floating-point numbers can be avoided by using a specific version of Bresenham's algorithm.
 The tinyrenderer lesson is a little bit sparse in its explanation of the algorithm, but the [Wikipedia page](https://en.wikipedia.org/wiki/Bresenham%27s_line_algorithm) has great explanations, visuals, and pseudocode.

 ### Blind optimization

 Dmitry's tutorial demonstrates the need and benefit of optimizing our line-drawing algorithm by drawing three lines 1,000,000 times each and looking at the performance profile for each function that is called using the [gprof](https://en.wikipedia.org/wiki/Gprof) tool.
 This is done by using several debugging options when compiling the C++ code.
-When the program is run, it is samples the code at a high frequency and records what function is being called at each point.
+When the program is run, it samples the code at a high frequency and records what function is being called at each point.
 This can give a good idea of where the code is spending most of its time and help to know where improvements are best made.
 Here's the output given in the tutorial:

 ```console
 %   cumulative   self              self     total